bmen25124/SillyTavern-Magic-Translation/readme.md

 4.  **Use Manual Translation:**
     *   In the chat interface, click the globe icon on a message to translate it.

+## Why not use the official Chat Translation extension?

+* The official `Chat Translation` extension is uses APIs like Google, Yandex, etc. They are not as powerful as LLMs.
+They are too formal and not suitable for casual conversations.
+* There is only one powerful Translation API, which is [DeepL](https://www.deepl.com), but free users are limited to 500,000 characters per month.
+Cheapest plan is `$8.74` per month for 1,000,000 characters.
+In the other side, LLMs are mostly $0.3-$2 per 1,000,000 tokens. (token = 2-3~ letters)

+## Recommended LLMs

+Make sure the model speaks in your language.
+Some models might not allow NSFW content.

+*   **Google -> Gemini Flash:** Price-efficient. (input: $0.1, output: $0.4)
+*   **Cohere -> c4ai-aya-expanse-8b/c4ai-aya-expanse-32b:** Cheap enough (input: $0.5, output: $1.5)
+*   **openai-4o/claude-sonnet-3.x:** Little pricey.
+It might not allow NSFW content. (input: $2.5/$3.5, output: $10/$15)

 ## Settings